joedolson/access-monitor/readme.txt

 Available languages (in order of completeness):
 Nothing yet.

-Visit the [Theme Checker translations site](http://translate.joedolson.com/projects/my-content-management/) to check the progress of a translation.
+Visit the [Access Monitor translations site](http://translate.joedolson.com/projects/access-monitor/) to check the progress of a translation.

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!